slyg/dash-plotly/README.md

 ## Application structure

 The dashboard pages are added via a middleware to a root Flask application (`src/server.py`).
-They are themselves fully-fledged Flask applications using the plotly/dash utility library.
-It is a bit convoluted, however dash applications do not allow multiple pages at the moment, unfortunately.
+They are themselves fully-fledged Flask applications using plotly and dash libraries.
+It is a bit convoluted; however, dash applications do not allow multiple pages at the moment, unfortunately.

-The figures are exposed as memoized functions via a decorator, hence a first rendering taking quite some time to format the raw data in a shape that can be graphed.
+The figures are exposed as memoized functions via a decorator, hence a first rendering taking quite some time to format the raw data in a shape that can be rendered by the plotly library.
 Further calls are much quicker.

 ```bash
 src